You are making a difference in the lives of Mount Mary students

 Many employers offer charitable matching gift programs.
 A matching gift could double the gift you give to Mount Mary.
 Contact the human resources office at your or your spouse’s employer to learn about the company’s matching gift program and to obtain the appropriate paperwork for the gift.

 - Bequests—A bequest is a great way to create a legacy in your name or in a family name, establish a memorial to honor a significant person in your life or show your gratitude.
-The Advancement Office can help you determine the most appropriate wording for your bequest.
 A bequest is made through your will or a revocable trust.
 A bequest is easy to arrange, will not alter your current lifestyle and easily can be modified to address your changing needs.
+The Development Office can provide you appropriate wording for your bequest.

-- Life insurance—You can sign over an existing life insurance policy, making Mount Mary the beneficiary.
+- Life insurance—You can sign over an existing life insurance policy, making Mount Mary the beneficiary and owner of the policy.
 In general, you will be entitled to an income tax deduction for the cash surrender value and can deduct the amount of future premiums.
 You also may purchase a new life insurance policy and name Mount Mary as the beneficiary and owner of the policy.
 Rather than paying premiums to the insurance company, you make tax deductible cash gifts to cover the annual premiums.
 Through relatively modest annual gifts, you can create a major irrevocable gift.

-- Charitable trusts and annuities—You can make a gift to Mount Mary through a charitable gift annuity, charitable remainder trust, charitable uni-trust or charitable lead trust.
-Minimum gift accounts may apply for trusts and annuities.
-Contact the Advancement Office for more information on these options.
+- Charitable trusts—You can make a gift to Mount Mary through a living trust, charitable remainder trust, charitable uni-trust or charitable lead trust.
+Minimum gift accounts may apply.
+Contact the Development Office for more information on these options.